-In the three-dimensional Einstein-Maxwell- Λ system, many stationary and axisymmetric symmetric solutions have been classified and described by García-Díaz [35,36].
+In the 3D Einstein-Maxwell- Λ system, many stationary and axisymmetric symmetric solutions have been classified and described by García-Díaz [36,37].
 However, to the best of the authors' knowledge, it is still an open problem whether there is a different class of charged rotating asymptotically AdS black-hole solutions other than the charged rotating BTZ solution.
 This problem is left for future investigation.